HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 3 - Custom Fitness Functions/README.md

 Let's take a closer look at how the *difference* value is calculated in this function.

-The *outputs* is a list of outputs, and in an earlier tutorial we mentioned that one output is a vector of values, e.g. here `[`1.0, 0.0`]` represents 10 in binary and 2 in decimal.
+The *outputs* is a list of outputs, and in an earlier tutorial we mentioned that one output is a vector of values, e.g. here `[`1.0, 0.0`]` represents 10 in binary and 2 in decimal:

 ```
 outputs: List<List<Double>>
 ```

-The *cases* is a list of FitnessCase, each FitnessCase represents one sample, which consists of a set of *features* and a *target*, and the *target* here is the expected output, i.e. a vector of values.
+The *cases* is a list of FitnessCase, each FitnessCase represents one sample, which consists of a set of *features* and a *target*, and the *target* here is the expected output, i.e. a vector of values:

 ```
 cases: List<FitnessCase<Double>>
 ```

-So we zip the *cases* with the *outputs* to put each case and its actual output side by side.
+So we zip the *cases* with the *outputs* to put each case and its actual output side by side:

 ```
 cases.zip(outputs)
 ```

-We extract the expected output from the case.
+We extract the expected output from the case:

 ```
 val expected = case.target
 ```

-We zip the actual output and the expected output to put each actual bit by its expected bit.
+We zip the actual output and the expected output to put each actual bit by its expected bit:

 ```
 actual.zip(expected)
 ```

 We calculate the difference in each bit.
-The differences are signed.
+The differences are signed:

 ```
 map { (singleActual, singleExpected) ->